lochbrunner/chop-specs/README.md

 ## Features

 * Static and structural typed (Most type and lifetime annotations can be omitted due to inferring capability of the compiler)
-* Meta programming with ease and language server support
+* Meta programming should look and feel as the *runtime* code.
+With language server support
 * Zero runtime cost abstraction (-> No *GC*)
-* Few keywords
+* Few keywords and syntactical exceptions.
 * Allows expressive code (less boilerplate than *rust*)
 * Also suitable for creating proprietary and/or certified libraries (using secret store)
+* Consistent and easy build and dependency management.
 * Generating docs out of the code (empowered by meta-programming)
 * Research topic: Dynamic memory allocation on the stack (bind to the scope)